Psykotikism/Mutant_Tanks/INFORMATION.md

 > This file contains everything you need to know about each ability/setting.
 Use this guide to learn about every setting/feature available before asking about it or reporting an issue.
 This file uses the first (original) config format for examples.

 - Visit the [Wiki](https://github.com/Psykotikism/Mutant_Tanks/wiki) for more information, including examples and/or tutorials.
-- Maximum Tank health: 65,535 (Increase the value in the `mutant_tanks.inc` file on lines 86-87 and recompile all the plugins, but expect potential bugs.)
+- Maximum Tank health: 65,535 (Increase/decrease the value in the `mutant_tanks.inc` file on lines 86-87 and recompile all the plugins, but expect potential bugs.)
 - Maximum types: 500 (Increase/decrease the value in the `mutant_tanks.inc` file on line 85 and recompile all the plugins, but expect potential server lag.)
 - Most of the settings below can be overridden for each player.